I'm a provider

 Osteopetrosis is a condition caused by defects in osteoclast development and/or function.
 The osteoclast (the cell that functions in the breakdown and resorption of bone tissue) is known to be part of the hematopoietic family and shares a common progenitor with the macrophage in the bone marrow.
 Osteopetrosis is a heterogeneous group of heritable disorders, resulting in several different types of variable severity.
 The most severely affected patients are those with infantile malignant osteopetrosis.
 Patients with infantile malignant osteopetrosis suffer from dense bone, including a heavy head with frontal bossing, exophthalmos, blindness by approximately 6 months of age, and severe hematologic malfunction with bone marrow failure.
 Seventy percent of these patients die before the age of 6, often of recurrent infections.
 HSCT is the only curative therapy for this fatal disease.

-Hematopoietic stem-cell transplantation for autoimmune disease, such as rheumatoid arthritis or multiple sclerosis, is considered separately in policy Hematopoietic Stem-Cell Transplantation for Autoimmune Diseases medical policy.
+Hematopoietic stem-cell transplantation for autoimmune disease, such as rheumatoid arthritis or multiple sclerosis, is considered separately in Hematopoietic Stem-Cell Transplantation for Autoimmune Diseases medical policy.

 POLICYNo benefits will be provided for a covered transplant procedure or a transplant evaluation unless the Member receives prior authorization through case management from Blue Cross & Blue Shield of Mississippi.